RuinedSnowyDay/roadbuilder_backend/context/design/concepts/UserAuthentication/passthrough.md/steps/file.09e5535c.md

  */

 export const inclusions: Record<string, string> = {
+  // UserAuthentication: Public endpoints for registration and user lookup.
+  "/api/UserAuthentication/register": "Public endpoint for new user registration.", "/api/UserAuthentication/_getUserByUsername": "Public query to check for username existence or find a user.", "/api/UserAuthentication/_getUsername": "Public query to get a username from a user ID.",

-  // Feel free to delete these example inclusions "/api/LikertSurvey/_getSurveyQuestions": "this is a public query", "/api/LikertSurvey/_getSurveyResponses": "responses are public", "/api/LikertSurvey/_getRespondentAnswers": "answers are visible", "/api/LikertSurvey/submitResponse": "allow anyone to submit response", "/api/LikertSurvey/updateResponse": "allow anyone to update their response", "/api/UserAuthentication/register":
+  // Feel free to delete these example inclusions "/api/LikertSurvey/_getSurveyQuestions": "this is a public query", "/api/LikertSurvey/_getSurveyResponses": "responses are public", "/api/LikertSurvey/_getRespondentAnswers": "answers are visible", "/api/LikertSurvey/submitResponse": "allow anyone to submit response", "/api/LikertSurvey/updateResponse": "allow anyone to update their response", };
-    "Public endpoint for new user registration.", "/api/UserAuthentication/_getUserByUsername":
-    "Public query to check for username existence or find a user.", "/api/UserAuthentication/_getUsername":
-    "Public query to get a username from a user ID.", };

 /**